 Applicants who don't meet the academic entry requirements are encouraged to contact Cynthia D'Souza if professional creative writing experience may be considered as an entry pathway.

-As well as literary fiction, we encourage high-quality work in popular genres such as young adult fiction, travel writing, biography, screenplays, graphic novels, children’s stories, narrative journalism and creative non-fiction.
+As well as literary fiction, we encourage high-quality work in young adult fiction, travel writing, biography, screenplays, graphic novels, children’s stories, narrative journalism and creative non-fiction.
 Poetry and experimental image/text work are also covered.

-The aim of the degree is to provide a supportive, dynamic environment where students can develop creative works in a variety of genres and media.
+The Master of Creative provides a supportive, dynamic environment where students can develop creative works in a variety of genres and media.
 Class size is limited to 14 students.

 Master of Creative Writing students participate in 24 masterclasses with some of the most accomplished tertiary-based creative writing teachers in the country.
 These two-hour workshop/seminars are held weekly during the semester, onsite at the Centre for Creative Writing.